socrata-platform/data-coordinator/coordinator/docker/README.md

 # Docker support

 The files in this directory allow you to build a docker image.
-The data coordinator assembly must be copied to `coordinator-assembly.jar` in this directory before building.
+The data coordinator assembly must be copied to `data-coordinator-assembly.jar` in this directory before building.

 ## Required Runtime Variables